Summary

 Why do I feel drained at home even when life is fine?

 When life is objectively fine but the body still feels heavy or foggy at home, the environment itself is often the source.
 Broken items, unfinished projects, and areas that have accumulated without resolution create a constant low-level demand on attention.
 The nervous system tracks what is incomplete even when the conscious mind has stopped noticing.
 This pattern is called The Drain, and it ranks among the five most common energy blocks in the home.
-Removing one broken or unused item gives the nervous system a concrete signal that something has shifted.
+Recognising it is the first step.
+Understanding what is driving it in your specific space is where a proper Feng Shui assessment begins.

 Why didn't decluttering fix the off feeling?

 Decluttering removes visible excess but does not address the underlying patterns that produced the excess, or the spatial mismatches that shape how the body and mind experience the room.
 If a room has tight pathways, harsh lighting, or a layout that keeps the nervous system on alert, clearing clutter may improve how it looks without changing how it feels.
 The off feeling is often not a clutter problem.
 It is a pattern problem.
-Identifying which pattern is most active gives you a starting point that actually holds.
+A proper Feng Shui assessment is built to identify which pattern is most active so you can stop guessing and address what is actually happening in your space.

 How do I know if it's my space or just stress?